Accretion-Driven Turbulence in the Circumgalactic Medium: Summary

-Our results suggest that turbulence velocity greatly exceeds the mass-weighted sound speed at inner CGM radii of halos with masses $\lesssim10^{12}\msun$, indicating supersonic turbulent velocities and that turbulence dominates over thermal energy in terms of support against gravity.
-The interaction between gas elements is hence dominated by ram pressure rather than thermal pressure, yielding Burgers-like velocity structure functions (Fig.~\ref{fig:slope_radial_profile}) and a wide lognormal density distribution (Fig.~\ref{fig:density_PDF}).
+Our result that turbulence energy in the CGM can dominate over thermal energy implies that the interaction between gas elements is dominated by ram pressure rather than thermal pressure, yielding Burgers-like velocity structure functions (Fig.~\ref{fig:slope_radial_profile}) and a wide lognormal density distribution (Fig.~\ref{fig:density_PDF}).
 Such a turbulence-dominated picture for the inner CGM of $\lesssim L^\star$ galaxies qualitatively differs from the common `multi-phase' picture where cool localized `clouds' are embedded in a hot and quasi-static volume-filling medium.
 Discerning the properties of such turbulence-dominated CGM is thus imperative for interpreting observations from this regime and for understanding its implications for galaxy evolution.
-In other papers by our group we discuss predictions of turbulence-dominated CGM for UV absorber equivalent widths \citep{Kakoly25}, for high redshift star formation \citep{Sun25}, for high redshift DLA observations \citep{Stern21B}, and for the coherence of accreting gas \citep[see also section~\ref{sec:accretion}]{Hafen22}.
-Additional implications of turbulence-dominated CGM worth exploring in future work include absorber coherence scales \citep[e.g.][]{Afruni23}, CGM velocity structure functions \citep{Chen23}, and the overlap in velocity space of ions with widely different ionization levels \citep{Werk16}.
+In other papers by our group we discuss predictions of turbulence-dominated CGM for UV absorber equivalent widths \citep{Kakoly25}, for high redshift star formation \citep{Sun25}, for the coherence of accreting gas \citep[see also section~\ref{sec:accretion}]{Hafen22}, and for high redshift DLA observations \citep{Stern21B}.
+Additional implications of turbulence-dominated CGM worth exploring in future work include absorber coherence scales \citep[e.g.][]{Afruni23}, comparison of predicted velocity structure functions with observations \citep{Rauch01, Chen23}, and the overlap in velocity space of ions with widely different ionization levels \citep{Werk16}.